What Is the Meaning of Comfort Care? FAQ and Best Practices

 Written by Katherine Zheng, PhD, BSN Content Writer, IntelyCare

 In spite of the growing demand for in-home hospice services, nearly 60% of all deaths still occur in hospitals.
 Comfort care measures are used in in-patient settings to direct care for patients in the time immediately surrounding death.
-These guidelines ensure that each patient experiences the most dignified end-of-life journey possible.
+These guidelines ensure that each patient experiences a dignified end-of-life journey, reflecting the true meaning of comfort care.

-So, what does comfort care mean for patients and staff and how should it be put into practice?
-We’ll discuss what this type of care is and how it relates to palliative and hospice care services.
-Then, we’ll cover five best practices your facility can use to guide and support staff in providing the highest quality care possible during this challenging time.
+So, what do comfort measures look like for patients and staff and how are they put into practice?
+We’ll define comfort care, discussing its forms and how it relates to palliative and hospice care services.
+Then, we’ll cover five best practices your facility can use to guide and support staff in providing the highest quality care possible during these challenging episodes of care.

 Frequently Asked Questions About Comfort Care

 Before we discuss best practices, it’s important to get a baseline understanding of what comfort care is, why it’s used, and when it’s incorporated into a patient’s plan of care.
-Below we’ll provide answers to some common questions on comfort care measures.
+Below we’ll provide answers to some common questions about comfort measures.

 What is comfort care in the hospital?

-In hospital-based settings, comfort, or end-of-life (EOL) care describes the interventions that reduce suffering, alleviate pain, and provide relief for the patient who is actively dying.
-It does not have to be provided by a hospice provider and often is not.
-For example, in the hospital setting the primary team might order EOL care measures for a dying patient, with or without additional hospice or palliative care consultation.
+Comfort care in hospital-based settings is also referred to as end-of-life (EOL) care.
+It describes the interventions that reduce suffering, alleviate pain, and provide relief for patients who are actively dying.
+It doesn’t have to be provided by a hospice provider (and often isn’t).
+For example, registered nurses may oversee physician-directed comfort care in the hospital setting — with or without a hospice or palliative care consultation.

 What is comfort care vs. hospice vs. palliative care?